-RE: Small Group and Individual Transitional Health Benefit Plans
+RE: Small Group Transitional Health Benefit Plans

-In conjunction with Senate Bill 1582 (2014), the division issued regulatory requirements and guidance in April 2014 for transitional health benefit plans1, allowing renewals in 2014 for health insurance coverage that continued through December 31, 2015.
-The division adopted guidance by Oregon Administrative Rules (OAR) 836-010-0013 and OAR 836-053-0066.
+In conjunction with Senate Bill 1582 (2014 Legislative Session), the Division of Financial Regulation (division) (formerly the Insurance Division) of the Department of Consumer and Business Services (DCBS) issued regulatory requirements and guidance in April 2014 for transitional health benefit plans1, allowing renewals in 2014 for health insurance coverage that continued through December 31, 2015.
+The division adopted the guidance as an exhibit to Oregon Administrative Rule (OAR) 836-010-0013 and OAR 836-053-0066.

-The outstanding issue is whether the division will allow individual and small group transitional health benefit plans to be renewed through policy years beginning on or before October 1, 2016 to provide coverage into 2016 and 2017.
+In 2015, the division needed to decide whether to allow individual and small group transitional health benefit plans to be renewed through policy years beginning on or before October 1, 2016 to provide coverage into 2016 and 2017.
 After stakeholder feedback and careful consideration of the current marketplace, the division has determined that carriers: